-This document outlines the process and procedures to be followed in the event that an assessed contribution to a Personal Budget, designed to help people manage their social care needs, is challenged by a service user or their representative.
-It should be used when a service user or their representative believes that the financial assessment is incorrect or that they cannot afford in full or in part the payments requested.
+This page outlines the process and procedures to be followed in the event that an assessed contribution towards the cost of support services, designed to help people manage their social care needs, is challenged by a service user or their representative.
+It should be used when a service user or their representative believes that the financial assessment is incorrect and/or they cannot afford in full or in part the payments requested.

-1.1 A request for a review shall be taken to be made where the service user expresses dissatisfaction with an assessment of their contribution to a Personal Budget for social care services.
+1.1 A request for a review shall be taken to be made where the service user expresses dissatisfaction with an assessment of their contribution towards the cost of their social care services.

 - The service user's name